natevw/PeerPouch/README.md

 # PeerPouch

-Implementing an adapter (and plugin) for PouchDB that proxies to a remote PouchDB instance over WebRTC, for particularly peer-to-peer replication!
+A plugin for PouchDB which allows a remote PouchDB instance to be used locally.
+It transfers data over WebRTC, for simple lower-latency remote access and even particularly peer-to-peer replication!

 ## API